Australia, New Zealand to co-host 2023 Women’s World Cup - WHIZ News

 “There is no reason,” Infantino said, “to treat men and women differently.”

-Associated Press writer Steve McMorran in Wellington, New Zealand, contributed to this report.
+AP Sports Writers Steve McMorran in Wellington, New Zealand, and Dennis Passa in Brisbane, Australia, contributed to this report.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports